allenai/OpenBookQA/README.md

 | OpenBook + ConceptNet     | 53.8±1.0 | 51.2±1.1 |
 | OpenBook + Wordnet        | 53.3±0.7 | 50.6±0.6 |

+Below are commands for training new models or evaluating on the pre-trained models from the EMNLP paper.
+Note that even if you *just* evaluate on pre-trained models, you still need to run the knowledge retrieval from "2.1.
+Retrieve external knowledge".

 * Open Mind Common Sense part of ConceptNet only (cn5omcs)